 Jitsi tools

-The Jitsi tools allow each individual (players and audience) to mute or unmute their microphone, show or mute their webcam, alter the view (grid or speaker), share their screen, write in the Jitsi chat, raise their hand and other Jitsi functionalities.
+The Jitsi tools allow each individual (players AND audience) to mute or unmute their microphone, show or mute their webcam, alter the view (grid or speaker), share their screen, write in the Jitsi chat, raise their hand and other Jitsi functionalities.

 There’s also the red hang-up button, to leave the meeting.
 If someone does this, they’ll still be in UpStage, but the Jitsi window on their screen will change to show the home screen from Jitsi.
 To re-enter the meeting, they can either reload the whole stage, or they can enter the name of the meeting room into the field on the Jitsi home page (another reason for giving your meeting room a meaningful name).

 If you only need to use Meeting for audio, you can hide it behind the chat window, or make it small and/or transparent.
-This prevents or make it more difficult for others to find the Jitsi tools.
+This prevents or makes it more difficult for others to find the Jitsi tools.

 Individual stream